RavenTimmer/VOCReferenceDetection/logbook.typ

 It is able to use the dictionary created before to search for word combinations in a range around a given year.
 For example "Gouden AND Leeuw" around 1633 return 155 hits and around 1674 it returns 11 hits.

 Added a batch search function that can request all of the results by splitting them up into multiple smaller requests.
 For now I will limit the max number of results to 200, as to not overload the server.
 This can be changed later if needed.

+The results of the requests are cleaned up and saved to a dictionary.
+With the keys: text, id, document, invNr.